-Contact Information Program information is available from the director at (505) 224-3340 or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
-NETWORKING TECHNOLOGY degree and certificate Recommended Course Sequence for Full-time Students (Part-time students should see an Advisor or Counselor to customize your educational plan.)
-Certificate requirements = 39 credits Degree requirements = 66-67 credits
+Contact Information Program information is available from the Business Occupations Department at (505) 224-3811 or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
+MEDICAL OFFICE ASSISTANT CERTIFICATE Recommended Course Sequence for Full-time Students (Part-time Students should see an Advisor or Counselor to customize your educational plan.)
+Certificate requirement = 28 credits